sbpete/helpful-readings/README.md

 # helpful-readings
-Collection of the books I've read and my takes on them
+Collection of the books and articles I would recommend for AI, career, life, etc.
 ## AI & ML

 ## Software Engineering